ozzi-/TestRunner/readme.md

 "3" defines a failure hook

-This means the used success hook is from "2" and the failure hook from "3".
+This means the group success hook is from "2" and the failure hook from "3".

 ### Archiving result files
 For every task you can provide a path pointing to an arbitrary file.
-If the task is run, the file under said path is copied into the result and is thus archived by TestRunner.
+If the task is done running, the file under said path is copied and linked into the result and therefore archived by TestRunner.
 This is helpful if your task does not print all results to stdout/err but as an example into a HTML report file.

 <img src="https://i.imgur.com/u61O317.png" width="320">